'Scandal' actor Short charged in felony battery case

 Short has a supporting role in ABC's "Scandal" alongside lead actress Kerry Washington, playing a member of Olivia Pope's covert crisis management team operating in the murky political world of Washington D.C.

-ABC, owned by the Walt Disney Co.
-(DIS.N), declined to comment on the incident.
+ABC, owned by the Walt Disney Co., declined to comment on the incident.
 Representatives for the actor did not immediately respond to requests for comment.

 (Reporting by Piya Sinha-Roy; Editing by Mary Milliken and Cynthia Osterman)